 We are MC+Co - a trading name of MC Creative and Production Ltd (referred to as “we” or “us” or “our”).
 We own and operate this website.
 Our full contact details are available on our contact page.
 Please contact us if you have any questions or feedback about this policy.

 For the purposes of relevant data protection regulations, we are the data controller for information gathered via this website except in any circumstances explicitly stated as exceptions in this policy.

-This policy is here to inform you, to the best of our ability, about personal information collected from you when you use our website.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
 This includes how we get that information, how we might process or use that information, how and when we might disclose it and how you can control what we do with your information.